-BENNETT: Well, you know, I certainly hope we don't have that issue at RFE or VOA.
+Ms. Bennett.
+Well, you know, I certainly hope we don't have that issue at RFE or VOA.
 But certainly, when I came through the Balkans, the journalists were openly complaining about the need to self-censor, because the owners of their papers were putting pressure on them as well.
 So this was an open topic of conversation that they wished they could do something different.
 And in some ways they saw us as a protection for times when they were able to do things.

-WARLICK: Anything to add to that, Tom?
+Ms. WARLICK.
+Anything to add to that, Tom?

-KENT: Self-censorship is always - is always a problem.
-But with the kind of regimes we sometimes deal with, anything - a report can be considered outrageous.
+Mr. Kent.
+Self censorship is always a problem.
+But with the kind of regimes we sometimes deal with, anything you report can be considered outrageous.
 So you don't have to hold back very much.
-You almost always will manage to get some kind of material out that will show some dimension of the regime which is not widely known and will bring you some blowback for sure.
+You almost always will manage to get some kind of material out that will show some dimension of the regime which is not widely known and will bring you some blowback, for sure.

-WARLICK: Nina or Karina, do you have anything to add?
+Ms. WARLICK.
+Nina or Karina, do you have anything to add?

-OGNIANOVA: It's not that I fear that journalists will start - will risk self-censorship.
+Ms. Ognianova.
+It's not that I fear that journalists will risk self censorship.
 They already are doing it.
-In many of the countries that we cover, we have seen that independent pro-opposition outlets have either had to leave the countries where they've operated and had to - and have been forced into exile, which, of course, creates all kinds of difficulty to have a network of journalists and correspondents in the countries that they cover.
-And those independent - individual journalists left on the ground are left even more vulnerable without the protection of a newsroom and an organization behind them.
+In many of the countries that we cover, we have seen that independent pro-opposition outlets have either had to leave the countries where they've operated and have been forced into exile-which, of course, creates all kinds of difficulty, to have a network of journalists and correspondents in the countries that they cover.
+And those individual journalists left on the ground are left even more vulnerable without the protection of a newsroom and an organization behind them.
 So, of course, they have to think about which topics they go into and which they don't.
 And they do so at incredible peril.

-I mean, just look at Khadija Ismayilova in Azerbaijan, who had really - is one of the bravest reporters out there, who has tackled corruption like really very few others and has made it her personal mission to continue to fight this regime.
-She has taken this as her, you know, mission in life to continue doing this job.
-But they don't do - journalists have to be faced with this dilemma in many countries of the former Soviet bloc, they are faced with this dilemma.
-And they have two choices - either to remain and make some compromises with their coverage and tone down or to leave their countries in order to get into safe and to get their families into safety.
+I mean, just look at Khadija Ismayilova in Azerbaijan, who really is one of the bravest reporters out there, who has tackled corruption like very few others and has made it her personal mission to continue to fight this regime.
+She has taken this as her mission in life to continue doing this job.
+But journalists have to be faced with this dilemma in many countries of the former Soviet bloc-they are faced with this dilemma.
+And they have two choices-either to remain and make some compromises with their coverage and tone down, or to leave their countries in order to get into safety and to get their families into safety.
 It's really an impossible choice.

-ORLOVA: Well, yes, I agree with Nina.
-Journalists are doing it, are implying self-censorship.
+Ms. Orlova.
+Well, yes, I agree with Nina.
+Journalists are doing it, are applying self censorship.
 I've never done this, so maybe that is why I'm here now.
-But in defense to my colleagues, who really - they avoid saying annexation.
-It's so simple, I mean, but they really do avoid it.
-And they prefer saying - but in Russia they call it, like, joining Crimea or returning Crimea.
-And they always say, like, ha, ha, ha, joining Crimea, ha, ha, ha.
+But in defense to my colleagues-they avoid saying annexation.
+It's so simple, but they really do avoid it.
+And they prefer saying-in Russia they call it "joining Crimea" or "returning Crimea."
+And they always say, like, "ha, ha, ha, joining Crimea, ha, ha, ha."

 Well, this ha, ha means, like, we all know it was illegal.
 It was annexation.
 But we will pretend.
-I mean, but, again, I think that they also protect the media outlets they work for, because no one wants to be shut down.
+Again, I think that they also protect the media outlets they work for, because no one wants to be shut down.

-WARLICK: Yeah.
+Ms. WARLICK.
+Yes.
 Thank you all.